crystalfontz/CFAG12864Q1/README.md

 # CFAG12864Q1-TFH and CFAG12864Q1-TMI Demo Code

 This example Seeeduino (Arduino clone) code is for the Crystalfontz "Q" family of 128x64 graphical displays.
-These displays are transflective which means they can be read in sunlight with no backlight necessary as well as in dark environments with the backlight on.

 For more information on our full list of graphical displays, please click [here](https://www.crystalfontz.com/c/graphic-lcd-displays/17).
 For more information on our full list of sunlight readable displays, please click [here](https://www.crystalfontz.com/c/sunlight-readable-displays/38).